-Tom Rutherford, Executive Director, Lead Resource for Salmon, Science and Partnerships Tom worked with Fisheries and Oceans Canada for 35 years, retiring in A CONTRACTOR 2016 as Section Head, Resource Restoration & Community Engagement, South Coast Pacific Region.
-He brings a strong technical background in salmon habitat inventory and restoration, stock assessment, stock enhancement and public outreach/Citizen Science.
-He also brings experience planning and implementing technical processes and partnerships with First Nations, providing scientific direction and guidance for program delivery activities, supervision of staff, and successful development of strategies to meet Sr. Government chko resource management objectives.
-Jill Thompson, Project Coordinator and Administrative Assistant, Lead Resource for Communications and Engagement 1 251 386 Jill holds a Bachelors of Environmental Studies and has more than 25 years' experience in environmental education and non-profit program leadership and fundraising.
-She is a creative and committed strategist, BL C educator, and campaigner who lives by the motto "Nobody wants to join the army of the glum."
+Tom Rutherford, Executive Director, Lead for Salmon, Science and Partnerships

+Tom worked with Fisheries and Oceans Canada for 35 years, retiring in 2016 as Section Head, Resource Restoration & Community Engagement, South Coast Pacific Region.
+He brings a strong technical background in salmon habitat inventory and restoration, stock assessment, stock enhancement and public outreach/citizen science.
+Tom has experience planning and implementing technical processes and partnerships with First Nations, providing scientific direction and guidance for program delivery activities, supervision of staff, and successful development of strategies to meet Sr. Government resource management objectives.

+Jill Thompson, Project Coordinator and Administrative Assistant, Lead for Communications and Engagement

+Jill holds a Bachelors of Environmental Studies and has more than 25 years' experience in environmental education and non-profit program leadership and fundraising.
+She is a creative and committed strategist, educator, and campaigner who believe in the motto, "Nobody wants to join the army of the glum."
 She is also an experienced community engagement facilitator, with a focus on making people feel welcome, intrigued, and motivated to work together for a brighter future.

-Heather Pritchard, Forest Ecologist, Lead Resource for Targets Review Heather is a Registered Professional Forester with 30 years' experience in natural resource management.
+Heather Pritchard, Forest Ecologist, Lead for Targets Review

+Heather is a Registered Professional Forester with 30 years' experience in natural resource management.
 She brings expertise in applying ecosystem-based management principles in forest and land management with focus on protecting community and domestic water sources and fish habitat.
 She is also experienced in policy development and implementation for species at risk and riparian area protection.
 She has worked closely with community members, provincial and federal government representatives, First Nations, and resource managers to find creative solutions in conflict situations.

-Ruby Walmsley, Book-keeper and Financial Systems Support Ruby has 35 years of accounting experience, having started working in the field at the age of 19.
+Ruby Walmsley, Book-keeper and Financial Systems Support

+Ruby has 35 years of accounting experience, having started working in the field at the age of 19.
 She has a Financial Management Certificate obtained through studies with both the Certified Management Accounting Program (CMA) and the Certified General Accountancy Program (CGA).
 Ruby has worked for both profit and not-for-profit organizations as a financial bookkeeper and later as a management consultant and accounting manager.

-APPENDIX A: Five Year Budget (update)
+APPENDIX A: Five Year Budget